Łomazy

-Łomazy is a village in Biała Podlaska County, Lublin Voivodeship, in eastern Poland.
+Łomazy is a village in Biała County, Lublin Voivodeship, in eastern Poland.
 It is the seat of the gmina (administrative district) called Gmina Łomazy.

 History

 Łomazy was first mentioned in a document written in 1447.
 It was conveniently located on the trade route from Kraków to Wilno.
 The settlement received town rights in 1568 from Polish king Sigismund II Augustus.
 On 15 September 1769, it was the site of a battle between Poles led by Kazimierz Pułaski and his brothers Franciszek Ksawery Pułaski and Antoni Pułaski and the Russians.
 Franciszek Ksawery died in the battle.

 After the Third Partition of Poland in 1795 Łomazy was annexed into the Austrian Partition first.
 It was regained by Poles following the Austro–Polish War of 1809, and included within the short-lived Duchy of Warsaw.
 After the duchy's dissolution, in 1815, it passed to the Russian Partition.
 On 31 August 1831, it was the site of a battle between Polish insurgents and Russian troops during the Polish November Uprising.
 The Russian tsar stripped Łomazy of its city rights in 1870 in retaliation for the successful Polish attack on the local Russian garrison during the January Uprising of 1863.